objectivedynamics42/nutribase-data/README.md

     foods.v1.0.json
 ```

 Adding new foods can be done without changing the filename.
-However if you need to modify the structure of the json object, you'll need to  update the version in the filenamd.
+However if you need to modify the structure of the json object, you'll need to  update the version in the filename.
 Such an update would also require a change to the _Nutribase_ app